vtex/vtex-courses/courses/basic-blocks/00_setup/en.md

 ## Creating a development workspace

 1. Run `vtex use workspace-name`, replacing `workspace-name` with the desired name.
-For example, `vtex use devworkspace`.
+Use an unique name for your workspace.

 ### Accessing your workspace